GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   --faiLocation=faiLocation  [default: <fastaLocation>.fai] FASTA index file or URL

   --gziLocation=gziLocation  [default: <fastaLocation>.gzi] FASTA gzip index file or URL

+  --overwrite                Overwrite existing assembly if one with the same name exists

   --skipCheck                Don't check whether or not the sequence file or URL exists